openkfw/TruBudget/docs/developer/developer-setup.md

 ### Environment variables

 All projects in TruBudget (blockchain, api, frontend, etc) have a docker compose file that can be used to start the project with.
 In order to start the projects, some environment variables must be set.
-In order to make this easier, there are some files containing the environment variables called `.env_example` in each project directory.
+In order to make this easier, there are some files containing the environment variables called `.env.example` in each project directory.
 To use these environemnt variables, simply copy the `.env.example` file and rename it to `.env`.

+Starting a network (composed of multiple services) via scripts uses the environment variables locally in the same directory as the script instead of individual .env files under each service.
+Path is usually `scripts/*/.env`

 > Do **NOT** use other additional ways to set environment variables like inline env-variables or env-variables defined by 'export'.
 Why? - Because these env-variables will overwrite each which makes it very hard to find mistakes.